asharer/data-science-work/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task3,%20revisited-1.png)<!-- -->

-The red points on the chart above are these “rich but unhealthy” nations that I filtered somewhat arbitrarily out of the dataset.
+The red points on the chart above are these “rich but unhealthy” nations that I filtered out of the dataset previously.

 <!-- include-rubric -->